ibm-cloud-docs/schematics/faqs/sc-general-faq.md

 {: faq}
 {: support}

 {{site.data.keyword.bplong_notm}} workspaces are provided to you at no cost.
-However, when you decide to apply your Terraform template in {{site.data.keyword.cloud_notm}} by clicking `Apply plan` from the workspace details page or running the `ibmcloud schematics apply` command, you are charged for the {{site.data.keyword.cloud_notm}} resources that are described in your Terraform template.
+However, when you decide to apply your Terraform template in {{site.data.keyword.cloud_notm}} by clicking `Apply plan` from the workspace details page or running the `ibmcloud schematics apply` command, you are charged for the Cloud resources that are described in your Terraform template.
 Review available service plans and pricing information for each resource that you are about to create.
 Some services come with a limit per {{site.data.keyword.cloud_notm}} account.
 If you are about to reach the service limit for your account, the resource is not provisioned until you increase the service quota, or remove existing services first.

 The {{site.data.keyword.bpshort}} `ibmcloud terraform` command usage displays a warning and deprecation message as `Alias Terraform are deprecated.
 Use schematics or sch` in your command.
 {: note}